PedroJorge7/flashfloods-sc-project/README.md

 The exact filenames are part of the code interface.
 Restricted files must be stored locally in `data/` and must not be committed to the repository.

 ## Replication instructions

-Open `flashfloods-sc-project.Rproj`, restore the recorded package environment with `renv::restore()`, and populate `data/` with the authorized analytical inputs before executing the code.
-The project root is used as the working directory.

 `Main_analysis.Rmd` provides the documented replication entry point and permits the main results and appendix to be run separately.